Structured data is an essential part of giving Google the resources to display what are called rich search results.

 For our recipe categories, we saw a 30% increase in sessions 2 months after adding the custom schema to each recipe.
 The schema helped Google organize our recipes per each category to begin displaying some of our low performing recipes

-In terms of organic impressions, we went through Google Search Console to look specifically at how our rich snippets were served.
-We saw a steady increase in our impressions to our recipes which led to more clicks.
+In terms of organic impressions, we went through the Google Search Console to look specifically at how our rich snippets were served.
+We saw a steady increase in our impressions of our recipes which led to more clicks.

 Moving forward, we expect the implementation of the schema to work as an organic SEO engine, hopefully bringing thousands of more people through to our recipe pages.